 In order to adapt the storyline into a feature film, many changes were made from the original Big Hero 6 comic-book miniseries.
 Its origins are not fully overlooked, but incorporated into many different elements of the movie.
 And if you’re really observant, there are many, many hidden Easter Eggs scattered about the movie, calling references to Marvel, Disney and other pop-culture icons that practically necessitate one finger on the pause button at all times, in order to be seen.

-Bonus features include a teaser trailer, the incredibly adorable theatrical short, Feast and Big Animator 6: The Characters Behind the Characters, which features a round-table discussion with the top animators.
+Bonus features include a teaser trailer and the incredibly adorable theatrical short, Feast and Big Animator 6: The Characters Behind the Characters, which features a round-table discussion with the top animators.

 Presented by the creators of Frozen and Wreck-It Ralph, Big Hero 6 is the first emotional and geeky-fun movie to involve a robot as a main character since The Iron Giant was released, way back in 1999.
 Both critics and audiences have agreed.
 The movie became the third highest-grossing non-Pixar animated film by grossing a worldwide estimated total of $652 million and won the 2015 Best Animated Feature Film Academy Award.
 It’s little wonder that a sequel is being strongly considered by Marvel.